Laweeza/Laweeza/README.md

 - ⚡ Fun fact: ...
 -->

-I am a software engineer from the Bay Area and am currently looking for new opportunities!
+I'm a software engineer from the Bay Area and am currently looking for new opportunities!

 * [Portfolio Site - *Under Construction*](https://thelouisadocsmain.gatsbyjs.io/)
 * [Blog - *Bored and want to be amused?*](https://laweeza.github.io/)